Governance Structure of CSU and Auxiliary Investments - FAQ

 Consistent with their legal structures, CSU investments and auxiliary investments are distinct from one another.
 While each university president has considerable responsibility for, engagement with, and oversight of their auxiliaries, each auxiliary has its own governance structure and board, its own investment policies, and its own fiduciary responsibility for the management of auxiliary investment assets.

 This means that CSU investment policy is not binding on auxiliaries and the investment policy of one auxiliary is not binding upon any other auxiliary within the CSU system.
 However, auxiliaries must be mindful of CSU investment policy and the impact that their investment policy decisions may have on the CSU and other auxiliaries at other universities.
+CSU guidance on the elements of a strong investment policy for auxiliaries can be found at this link: Investment Policy for Auxiliary Organizations.

 How does it impact the CSU or other universities when one campus makes a policy change to its investments?